Split Lemma and First Isomorphism Theorem for groupoids: Quivers

 The following result is expected, although not entirely trivial.

 \begin{lemma} A morphism $f$ is a monomorphism, resp.\@ epimorphism in $\Quiv$, if and only if $f^1$ and $f^0$ are both monomorphisms, resp.\@ epimorphisms in $\Set$.

 A strong morphism $f$ is a monomorphism, resp.\@ an epimorphism in $\Quiv_\Lambda$, if and only if it is a monomorphism, resp.\@ an epimorphism in $\Quiv$. \end{lemma} \begin{proof} If $f^1$ and $f^0$ are monic, resp.\@ epic in $\Set$, then $f$ is clearly monic, resp.\@ epic in $\Quiv$.
-We now prove the converse when $f$ is a monomorphism in $\Quiv$.
-The proof is dual for epimorphisms.
+We now prove the converse .